lyteword/chspurgeon-tod/volume-4/psalm-85.md

 **Verse 3.**

-1\.The language of penitence.
+1\.
+The language of penitence.
 It is implied here that the wrath was,

 (a) Great:

 (b) Just *thy wrath.*

-2\.The language of faith.
+2\.
+The language of faith.

 (a) In the grace of pardon: *Thou hast turned away wrath*.
 We could not, by anything we could do or suffer.

 (b) In the method of pardon: *Turned away.* Turned it from us to our Surety.

-3\.The language of praise: *Thou hast—thou hast.*
+3\.
+The language of praise: *Thou hast—thou hast.*

 **Verse 4.**

-1\.In what salvation consists.
+1\.
+In what salvation consists.

 (a) In the removal of God's enmity from us.

 (b) In the removal of our enmity to him.

-2\.By whom it is accomplished.
+2\.
+By whom it is accomplished.
 By the God of salvation.

 (a) He causes his anger toward us to cease, and

 (b) Our anger toward him.

-3\.How is it obtained?
+3\.
+How is it obtained?
 By prayer: "Turn us, "etc.

 **Verse 6.**

-1\.Revivals imply decline.
+1\.
+Revivals imply decline.

 (a) That there is grace to be revived.

 (b) That this grace has declined.

-2\.Revivals are from God: *Wilt not thou,* etc.: they cannot be got up by men.
+2\.
+Revivals are from God: *Wilt not thou,* etc.: they cannot be got up by men.

-3\.Revivals are frequently needed: *Wilt not thou revive us again.*
+3\.
+Revivals are frequently needed: *Wilt not thou revive us again.*

-4\.Revivals are in answer to prayer: *Wilt thou not,* etc.
+4\.
+Revivals are in answer to prayer: *Wilt thou not,* etc.

-5\.Revivals are occasions for great joy.
+5\.
+Revivals are occasions for great joy.

 (a) *To* the saints.